KaMoKuMo/set_algos/README.md

 # set_algos

 Sandbox repo.
-For a nice, working library containing all contained algorithms
+For a nice, working library
 see:
 https://github.com/joboccara/sets